rosulek/gmail-tickler/README.md

 3. **Create the labels:** In the toolbar on the script editor is a dropdown where you can select a function to be executed.
 Select the `setup` function and press the play button.
 This will add the appropriate labels to your gmail.
     > *Note:* The first time you run the script, you'll have to authorize it to access your GMail.
 You may have to refresh GMail browser sessions to see the new labels, give them colors, etc.

-4. **Set up a time-driven trigger** for processing of the tickler file:
+4. **Set up a time-driven trigger** for processing of the Tickler file:
     * In the "resources" menu of the script editor, select "current project's triggers".
     * Add a new trigger for the function called `processThreads`, to be time-driven whenever you like.
 I suggest an 15- or 30-minute trigger.

-5. **Add a Gmail filter** to get messages into the tickler file, if you are using the tickle-by-email-address feature.
+5. **Add a Gmail filter** to get messages into the Tickler file, if you are using the tickle-by-email-address feature.
 You should add a filter for the search query `to:USERNAME+tickler from:me` (where `USERNAME` is your GMail ID), to bypass the inbox and assign the `tickler/email` label to messages.
 Yes, you can literally include `from:me` in the filter.

 ## More Details: Tickler Syntax: